Last Updated on

 Use The Search Function

-Another way to research your pain is to use the Search feature at the top right hand side of the page.
+Another way to research your pain is to use the Search feature.
+Click on the magnifying glass icon located on the menu bar up on the top right-hand side of the page.
 The Search feature works very well if you are looking for information about a particular muscle.
-It will not only find the muscle you are looking for, but will also list the other muscles that are affected or can affect that muscle’s pain and symptoms.
+It will not only find the muscle you are looking for but will also list the other muscles that are affected or can affect that muscle’s pain and symptoms.

 Browse The Muscle Pages